6th EPRN Research Conference

 b.
 Analysis of the causes of business failure in Rwanda : learning from small and medium enterprises (SMEs) By Daniel Twesige, Uzziel Hategekimana, Edie Jones Nkubito, Innocent Hitayezu

-The Rwandan government has come up with different strategies in order to transform its economy since the year 2000, these includes Vision 2020 in the year 2000 which was broken down into strategies (EDPRS1 and 2) and currently the National Strategy for Transformation (NST1).
-One of the key objectives of the NST 1is the improvement of the business sector in order to be able to contribute fully to the structural transformation of the economy.
-Despite implementing different strategies to enhance the private sector, studies show that the private sector and SMEs in particular are growing at a very low rate and 50% of the businesses that are started do not exceed 5 years of lifespan.
+The Rwandan government has come up with different strategies to transform its economy since the year 2000, these include Vision 2020 in the year 2000 which was broken down into strategies (EDPRS1 and 2) and currently the National Strategy for Transformation (NST1).
+One of the key objectives of the NST 1is the improvement of the business sector to be able to contribute fully to the structural transformation of the economy.
+Despite implementing different strategies to enhance the private sector, studies show that the private sector and SMEs, in particular, are growing at a very low rate and 50% of the businesses that are started do not exceed 5 years of lifespan.
 The study analyzed the causes of business failure in Rwanda and to prescribe an ideal path for business sustainability in Rwanda.
 A combination approach composed of positivism and phenomenology coupled with a multi-method strategy was used by the researchers.
-Data was collected from different business organizations using questionnaire and documentation.
-Qualitative factors were analysed using descriptive statistics and chi-square method.
-The quantitative factors were analysed using multivariate discriminant analysis.
-The findings revealed that business failure is as a result of both qualitative and quantitative factors where quantitative factors contribute 85%.
+Data was collected from different business organizations using questionnaires and documentation.
+Qualitative factors were analyzed using descriptive statistics and the chi-square method.
+The quantitative factors were analyzed using multivariate discriminant analysis.
+The findings revealed that business failure as a result of both qualitative and quantitative factors where quantitative factors contribute 85%.
 Based on the findings, the researchers concluded that business success or failure is a function of both qualitative and quantitative factors.
-Key identified factors are cash flow management, poor market research, lack of business plan, expense management, revenue management and tax compliance.
-The researchers recommend that there should be a program of mentorship to the young entrepreneurs, training of entrepreneurs in market research, business plan preparation and tax compliance.
+Key identified factors are cash flow management, poor market research, lack of a business plan, expense management, revenue management, and tax compliance.
+The researchers recommend that there should be a program of mentorship to the young entrepreneurs, training of entrepreneurs in market research, business plan preparation, and tax compliance.

 c.
 Analysis of recent evolution of economic sectoral output, employment and structural economic transformation in EAC : Spatial panel data approach (1991-2018)